epw/consensus/Consensus Book.md

 #### Retire to safety

 If you choose this, your character stops being playable.
 They have decided to opt for a simpler, safer life, at least for the time being.
 Describe where they settle, or how they head off into the sunset.
+Perhaps they finally do build that wizard's tower in a nearby plane, or maybe they're still your next-door neighbor, but who's no longer going out looking for where things are wrong and fixing them.
 Doing this binds the MC to not kill your character, toss them into a Discordant Realm, or otherwise greatly mess with them.
 They might show up, as a non-player character, on occasion, since they still exist in the world, but they shouldn’t be going around, having adventures anymore, and trouble won’t seek them out as it will actively played Mages.

 If you are still playing in the campaign when you choose this, and don’t have any other characters, make a new character to join in.